 The header is equipped with an auger drive sprocket specific to the make and model of the combine.
 The auger is driven by a chain directly connected to the feeder house sprocket, so that the speed of the auger depends on the speed of the combine's feeder house.
-You can adjust auger speeds from the combine cab to suit crop conditions.
+The auger speed can be changed from the combine cab.

 Contact your Dealer to learn about different sprocket options.

-Refer to Auger Drive Sprockets, page 245 for instructions on changing the sprocket.
+Refer to Auger Drive Sprockets, page 241 for instructions on changing the sprocket.